What is media planning?

 - Paid media is the advertising part of your media planning and buying

-- Owned media is your content that you own on social media platforms or website.
+- Owned media is the content that you own on social media platforms or websites.
 It’s created and operated by you.

 Careers in media planning

 Media planning is an exciting and rewarding career field.
 Media planners develop strategies that help businesses reach their target audience, increase brand awareness, and drive sales.
 These professionals typically have a deep understanding of different media channels (traditional and digital) as well as the ability to analyze data and create effective campaigns.
 If you are interested in pursuing a career in media planning, it’s important to do your research and gain experience in the field by working with established brands or agencies or on freelance projects.

 The ability to stay ahead of trends will also be helpful in building your career in media planning.
 Keeping up-to-date on new strategies and technologies, understanding how they can be used to benefit brands, and developing creative ways to leverage them, are key elements of a successful media planner.
 Additionally, honing your communication and organizational skills will be invaluable in this field.

 Media planners should also have strong analytical skills to help them understand their target audience and make the best decisions for their campaigns.
 With the right knowledge and experience, you can become an effective media planner and create campaigns that drive results.

 Should you outsource media planning to a freelancer or agency?